 Progress of Atomic Swaps

 Lightning Labs – a company focused on blockchain solutions – announced the first successful implementation of cross-chain atomic swaps between Bitcoin (BTC) and Litecoin (LTC) back in November 2017.
 Since then, Litecoin has been successfully completed atomic swaps for other coins that include Decred (DCR) and Vertcoin (VTC).
 There are also other projects that are making progress with atomic swap technology such as Komodo..
-Komodo has successfully completed atomic swaps with Electrum servers and are also building their own decentralized exchange called BaterDex.
+Komodo has successfully completed atomic swaps with Electrum servers and is also building their own decentralized exchange called BaterDex.
 Up to date, Komodo has successfully conducted over 100,000 successful atomic swaps.

 With regards to cryptocurrency exchanges, there are several projects that look to integrate atomic swap technology.
 Altcoin.io, for example, is building a decentralized exchange and wallet with built-in atomic swap features while hybrid (party centralized) exchanges such as Lykke are looking to leverage on atomic swaps.